What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 With this tool, we can check if we can nest one element into another.

-We can check this in the official documentation, but with CanInclude we can do it faster, since its interface is simpler for this than the documentation.
+We can check this in the official documentation but with CanInclude we can do it faster since its interface is simpler for this than the documentation.

 ## Conclusions